gfranchini/rhcsa-rhce/README.md

 ## Install

-To be able to access the ipa interface at `https://classroom.example.com` you will need to modify your hosts file:
+To be able to access the ipa interface at `https://ipaserver.example.com` you will need to modify your hosts file:

 ```
-echo '172.25.0.254 classroom.example.com classroom' >> /etc/hosts
+echo '172.25.0.254 ipaserver.example.com ipaserver' >> /etc/hosts
 ```

 Or else acces it via the GUI on the VM `desktop.example.com`

 Edit the `Vagrantfile` and modify `config.vm.box`.

 Also the following environment variables can be set instead of editing the `Vagrantfile`: `VBOX_VM_PATH`, `LIBVIRT_STORAGE_POOL`

 ```
 cd rhel-lab
 vagrant up